Duckworth wins Illinois House seat over Tea Party incumbent

 Backed by the Tea Party movement, Walsh was elected in 2010 by just 292 votes and joined a class of first-term Republicans whose resistance to compromise was a hallmark of a dysfunctional Congress.

-Although Republicans will retain the majority in the U.S. House of Representatives, Democrats gained three House seats in Illinois, defeating two other incumbent Republicans in Chicago suburban districts, Judy Biggert and Robert Dold.
+Although Republicans will retain the majority in the U.S. House of Representatives, Democrats made gains in Illinois, also defeating incumbent Republican, Judy Biggert, in another Chicago suburban district.

-Democrats Bill Foster and Brad Schneider defeated Biggert and Dold, respectively, in districts that were redrawn to favor Democrats after the 2010 census.
+Democrat Bill Foster defeated Biggert in a district that was redrawn to favor Democrats after the 2010 census.
+A third hotly contested suburban race, between Democrat Brad Schneider and incumbent Republican Robert Dold, was too close to call.

 In Illinois, Democrats began the election year determined to reverse a Republican gain of four U.S. House seats in 2010.
 The powerful Illinois state house speaker, Michael Madigan, used Democratic power in state government to redraw election districts in a way that would help Democratic candidates.